Boodle2003/2021-Dev-Blog/_posts/2021-03-12-drone-backend.md

 We figured out how to fix bugs and make more commands for our sequence.

+The Kanman boards were used to sort out tasks and see which one of them were finished.

 There shouldn't be a lot more stuff to do before this project is finished!